jlewis92/DevToArticleRepo/markdown/dev/coolResources.md

 ![survey](../assets/dev/coolDevStuff/stackOverflow.png)

 The 2022 survey can be found [here](https://survey.stackoverflow.co/2022/).
-I think this is pretty self explanatory, but I really enjoy the reading the most years as it gives you an insight into what's happening in the industry and also what other people are enjoying working with.
-It's helped me in the past to discover and start working with new technology, such as I've recently been working with Svelte, in part because of it's high rating in the Loved vs Dreaded graph for web technologies.
+I think this is pretty self-explanatory, but I really enjoy the reading the most years as it gives you an insight into what's happening in the industry and also what other people are enjoying working with.
+It's helped me in the past to discover and start working with new technology, such as I've recently been working with Svelte, in part because of its high rating in the Loved vs Dreaded graph for web technologies.

 ## [Humble Bundle](https://www.humblebundle.com/bundles)

 ![Humble Bundle](../assets/dev/coolDevStuff/humbleBundle.png)

 There is nearly always something technical on the humble bundle that catches my interest.
-For example, at the time of writing this article there 2 book bundles available that are related to technical topics and 5 software bundles that go from game design to coding.
+For example, at the time of writing this article there are 2 book bundles available that are related to technical topics and 5 software bundles that go from game design to coding.
 It's something I check semi-regularly to see if there's anything I want to pick up.

 ## [Back Blaze Drive Stats](https://www.backblaze.com/blog/backblaze-drive-stats-for-q3-2022/)

 ![back blaze](../assets/dev/coolDevStuff/backBlaze.png)

 If you've not heard of Back Blaze it's a company based around cloud storage.
-As a result, they go through a lot of hard drives and they tell us about them.
+As a result, they go through a lot of hard drives, and they tell us about them.
 While the blog in general is pretty interesting reading (such as [this](https://www.backblaze.com/blog/how-long-do-disk-drives-last/) article on how long a hard drive lasts) I'm specifically calling out the quarterly drive failure rates because of the sheer scale this company has running out there.
 Also, if you've ever suffered data loss, it's nice to know the replacement isn't a dud.
 While for "normal" usage this isn't *that* useful, but if you're data hoarder it's pretty much essential reading.

 ## [Privacy Tools](https://www.privacytools.io/)